wRadion/10FFLiveWPMScript/README.md

 ## Custom Stylish theme

 It supports [Stylish](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) themes.
-The graphic appareance of the values displayed by the script will adapt depending on the style you use.
+The graphic appearance of the values displayed by the script will change depending on the style you use.

 Here are some examples: